 “Enjoy your meal,” Dan purred as he rushed through the doorway, hastily locking the door behind him.
 He hesitated, wondering whether to take the key or leave it in the lock.
 Deciding it made little difference, he left it.

 Quickly glancing round, he spotted what looked like a gents Rolex watch on a shelf and went to investigate.
 This looks like mine, he thought.
 He picked it up, turned it over and saw the engraving, With love from Katie, on the back.
-He stared at it for a moment, and then realised one of men happened to be the thief who broke into his cottage.
+He stared at it for a moment and then realised one of the men happened to be the thief who broke into his cottage.
 He secured the watch on his wrist, went back to the locked door and shouted, “Thanks for the Rolex, chum.
 Is it yours or John Subram’s?”

 “How do you know his name?” the new prisoner asked.